Aurora Carlson

 Aurora Carlson (born 1987, London) is a television presenter and China scholar.
+She received a B.A. in Chinese and East Asian Studies from the University of Wisconsin-Madison, and a M.A. from Johns Hopkins University.

 In 2007, Aurora Carlson was hired as the youngest-ever PRC Foreign Expert to China Central Television (CCTV).
 She hosted a weekly series called Rediscovering China, a documentary-style program exploring socio-economic changes throughout the country.
 The show was filmed on-location at rural and urban sites across mainland China.
 She conducted interviews in Mandarin Chinese, followed by English commentary.
 She also wrote stories for CCTV News.

+Other relevant experience includes property management consulting at China National Offshore Oil Company (CNOOC) and op-ed journalism at China Daily.
+As of 2015, Carlson was the head of Asia Investor Relations at OurCrowd.

 Carlson hosted a Mandarin Chinese language series broadcast, "Easy Chinese", daily during the 2008 Beijing Olympic Games.
 The 24-part series is due to be published into a book, by Popular Science Press (China).

-She worked as a property management consultant to China National Offshore Oil Company (CNOOC).

-Also served as an op-ed columnist to China Daily.

-Carlson was the head of Asia Investor Relations for OurCrowd.